CarbonLDP/carbonldp-js-sdk/doc/README.md

 static hasRDFClass( expandedObject:Object ):boolean
 ```

-Returns true if the Object provided is an LDP Container.
+Returns true if the Object provided has the type of a Container.

 *Parameters*